 Morgan was found guilty in federal court of killing a man while driving recklessly and under the influence of alcohol in 2011.
 He was charged in federal court because the killing took place on federal land.
 At the time of his conviction, he was sentenced to a 12-month prison term and three years' of supervised release.

-While not as serious as a murder charge, an involuntary manslaughter conviction can still result in imprisonment.
+While not as serious as a murder charge, the penalties for involuntary manslaughter can still be harsh; a conviction can result in imprisonment.
 If you're facing involuntary manslaughter charges, it's important to understand the laws of your state as you prepare your defense.
 For this reason, it may be a good idea to contact a local criminal defense attorney discuss your case.